 |Vibes' new location isn't particularly good looking.|

 The album that prompted this post is Acid Bath's Paegan Terrorism Tactics.
-I will admit the album has never sunk in with me aside from a few tracks, but I can remember all the specifics of where, when, and why I bought it.
-It's an interesting phenomenon because those events are irrelevant and typically unimportant for the core listening experience.
-However, I must say that I like this album even more because of those details, even though it never really has clicked with me.
+I will admit the record never sunk in with me aside from a few tracks, but I can remember all the specifics of where, when, and why I bought it.
+It's interesting because those events are irrelevant and typically unimportant for the listening experience, but I like the record even more because of those details.

 It does seem like it was just yesterday when I pulled that record off the rack at Vibes Music.
-If you ever visited Vibes in the past, you would know the store decided to relocate, sadly losing much of its appeal in the process.
+If you ever visited the store in the past, you might known that they decided to relocate, sadly losing appeal in the process.
 It effectively became what I would describe as a "hipster-oriented" record store.
 Of course, it still stocked many of the same genres of music, but it lost its welcoming attitude that made one want to browse music of hours on end.
-It doesn't help that the new location looks trashy, in addition to being situated in an odd area.
+It doesn't help that the new location looks trashy, while being situated in an odd area, either.

-Take a second, browse through your collection of music, and think back to where, why, and when you bought them.
-I'm sure you'll be able to dig up some memory, ones that you didn't ever think you'd remember.
+So, take a second, browse through your music collection, and think back to where, why, and when you bought them.
+I'm sure you'll be able to dig up a memory on the ones you didn't ever think you'd remember.
 I have memories like the ones above and memories of hopping from record store to record with friends.
 All of these can be prompted by simply glancing at an album cover.
-It's certainly an interesting phenomenon.
+Weird, isn't it?